foundriesio/qimsdk-lmp/README.md

 a `./build` directory and run CMake with the correct options enabled.

-You can change into the `build` directory and run `make` to build the apps and `make install` to have them copied to `/opt` which is shared with the host.
+You can change into the `build` directory and run `make` to build the apps and `sudo make install` to have them copied to `/opt` which is shared with the host.

 ## Running Sample Apps